gatkinso/gomac/README.md

 # gomac

-A Go wrapper for the Apple System Extention, Endpoint Security Frameworks.
+A Go wrapper for the Apple System Extentions, Endpoint Security, and eventually Network Extension Frameworks.

 ## Goals